jrmxn/malleable-ddm/README.rst

 :Author: James R. McIntosh
 :Contact: j.mcintosh@columbia.edu
-:Web site:
-:Github:
-:Mailing list:
-:Copyright:
-:License:
 :Version: 0.0.4

 Purpose
 =======

-To allow rapid prototyping of DDM extensions.
+To allow rapid prototyping of DDM extensions, for example for conflict tasks.
 Code is a synthesis of tricks that I have been using to run drift-diffusion based models for a few years, as well as some taken from the HDDM toolbox.

 Features